tomekpiotrowski/lets_expect/README.md

 }
 ```

-### Custom assertion
+### Custom assertions

 Let's Expect provides a way to define custom assertions.
-An assertion is a function that takes the references to the
+An assertion is a function that takes the reference to the
 subject and returns an [`AssertionResult`](../lets_expect_core/assertions/assertion_result/index.html).

 Here's two custom assertions: